Economic Development in New Brighton

 The Department of Community Assets and Development (DCAD) oversees economic development issues and concerns in New Brighton.
 Some development occurs on its own and some through the encouragement and assistance of City staff and financing strategies.
 DCAD staff works with elected officials, advisory commissions, citizens, and businesses to develop plans designed to build and maintain a healthy residential and business environment.

-For more information, call (651-638-2059) or email Janice Gundlach, Assistant Director of the Department of Community Assets and Development/Planning Director.
+For more information, call (651-638-2059) or email Ben Gozola, Assistant Director of the Department of Community Assets and Development.

 Part of the City’s responsibilities include connecting businesses to other resources including:

 Open To Business provides assistance in such areas as start-up and expansion financing, business plan development, licensing, zoning and regulatory issues, and financial management.
 Open To Business can respond to requests for business assistance when those requests are beyond the range of the services normally provided by your municipal agencies.

 For more information, please contact Rob Smolund at 612-789-7337, ext.
 260, or by email at firstname.lastname@example.org.
 You can also meet with Rob one-on-one at New Brighton’s City Hall the first Thursday of every month from 9:30am-11:30am.
 NOTE: Normal May 2nd, 2019 office hours will instead be held on Friday, May 3rd, from 9:30am-11:30am due to a scheduling conflict.

 DEED supports business creation, expansion, relocation, and retention in Minnesota.
 It stabilizes and stimulates the economy in times of downturn through benefit payments and also supports the workforce needs of Minnesota’s businesses, workers, and communities.